micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 #### Code

-The entire startup library consist of only two files (one header and one source file), and is available as a separate GitHub project [micro-os-plus/startup](https://github.com/micro-os-plus/startup.git).
+The entire startup library consists of only two files (one header and one source file), and is available as a separate GitHub project [micro-os-plus/startup](https://github.com/micro-os-plus/startup.git).

 ### Board vs Device vs Architecture